erik7z/nestjs-playground/README.md

             > - Role-based access control.
             > - Validating the identity of a user.
             > - Any decision-making that requires context about which specific route or controller method is being accessed.
+        - [X] Interceptors
+          > Interceptors perfect for various tasks like handling and transforming responses, logging, caching, etc
+            - [X] Learn their role in transforming the data returned from route handlers or for logging purposes.
+            - [X] create interceptors and use them to intercept requests and responses.
+            - [X] use the built-in interceptors to handle common tasks.
         - [ ] Controllers:
             - [ ] how routes are defined,
             - [ ] handle different HTTP methods